rasibn/rasibn/README.md

 - Contributing to opensource projects I like

 ### Get in Touch
-I'm always open to exciting opportunities/projects to work on, feel free to reach out (really).
+I'm open to exciting opportunities/projects to work on, feel free to reach out (really).

 <!--**Rasib0/Rasib0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: